palexandremello/goes-py/README.md

  ### 1. HOWTO get from ABI-sensors:

+First open a file with the name firstexample.py and put the next command on the top.

 > **from goespy import ABI_Downloader**

-The ABI_Downloder needs 7 arguments to be used:
+You will import the **ABI_Downloader** function, and the ABI_Downloder needs 7 arguments to be used:

->ABI_Downloader(bucket,year,month,day,hour,product,channel)
+> **ABI_Downloader(bucket,year,month,day,hour,product,channel)**

 >bucket: name of reposity from GOES on the Amazon Web Service (AWS)